-This site supports the NSF project on Technology-Rich Units for Future Secondary Teachers: Forging Dynamic Connections Between Geometry and Functions, which is part of the NSF's program on Improving Undergraduate STEM Education (IUSE).
+This site supports the NSF project on Technology-Rich Units for Future Secondary Teachers: Forging Mathematical Connections Between Geometry and Functions, which is part of the NSF's program on Improving Undergraduate STEM Education (IUSE).

 Work in Progress

 Our IUSE project team has already made considerable progress in designing and implementing improved technology for lesson delivery, using a single cleanly-organized lesson web page that provides easy access to the resources that support each lesson.
 The resulting lesson web-page template also serves as a guide to the various features of the lessons we are working on.
 Those features include:

 In tandem with our work on the lesson template, we’ve created a prototype lesson page (The Reflect Family) that showcases these features.

 Worksheets and websketches for the first unit below have already been drafted, piloted in classrooms, and revised.
 No teacher support materials are yet available; we will create those as we bring these earlier draft lessons up to the level of our prototype.

 The third and fourth units are in development and undergoing testing with students.

 Unit 2: Experiment with Composition and Congruence